Dave W. Duff

 Yes, I'll have coffee.

 Like many of our students here, I was raised in a loving Christian home, and entrusted my life to God at a very young age.
-I was a privileged child in the spiritual sense: witnessing my parents' vital faith as they led the ministry of Ecola through my formative years.
-With my two sisters, I experienced the full range of public, private and home schooling, and after graduation road tripped to Colorado to study the Bible (and backcountry snowboarding).
-That year of immersion in the Bible is counted as the most critical year of my lifelong pursuit of education.
-I later moved to British Columbia, where I earned my bachelors in philosophy at Trinity Western University.
-I will soon be completing a Masters in Biblical Studies at Multnomah Biblical Seminary.
+I was a privileged child in the spiritual sense- witnessing my parents' vital faith as they led the ministry of Ecola through my formative years.
+Along with my two sisters, I experienced the full range of public, private, and home schooling, and after graduating I road tripped to Colorado to study the Bible (and backcountry snowboarding!).
+Even after university, seminary, and doctoral studies, I consider that year of immersion in the Bible the most important year in my lifelong pursuit of education.

-Days after graduating from college, I ran into my high school sweetheart Joy (who graduated from Ecola about ten years ago) at the premier of Spiderman.
-We've been married for over seven years and have two beautiful children, Nora and Owen, and number three is due this winter!
+Days after graduating from college, I ran into my high school sweetheart Joy (who graduated from Ecola about ten years ago) at the premier of Spiderman (the old Tobey Maguire version).
+We've been married for over fourteen years and have three beautiful children: Nora, Owen, and Conner.
 We're an active family, and we love the opportunity we have to serve and grow in the exciting and life-changing ministry of Ecola.
-We live North of Cannon Beach with our dog Lulu, cat Marty (a Spartan tabby who could eat Kyle's Golden Retriever for breakfast), our three goats Hank, Penny and Jasper, and five fancy chickens.
+We live North of Cannon Beach with our dog Lulu, cats Marty and Dibbs, a few goldfish, and some fancy chickens.

 A Favored Verse:

 God is love.
 Whoever lives in love lives in God, and God in them.
 This is how love is made complete among us so that we will have confidence on the day of judgment: In this world we are like Jesus.
 There is no fear in love.
 But perfect love drives out fear, because fear has to do with punishment.
 The one who fears is not made perfect in love.

 We love because he first loved us.
 (1 John 4:16-19)